Urban Dictionary‘s definition of to Roebuck:

 H.M.S.
 Roebuck was the nameship of a class of twenty fifth rates even though she herself was completed before any of the others had been laid down.
 Roebuck’s keel was laid in Chatham dockyard in October 1770 and she was launched on 28 th April 1774.
 Measured by her builders at 886 tons, she was 140 feet in length with a 38 foot beam, and mounted 44 guns in total comprising 20x18 pounders, 22x9 pdrs. and 2x6 pdrs.

-In 1802, John Arthur Roebuck was born.
+John Arthur Roebuck was born.
 He was a radical politician and lawyer, at one point living in Upper Canada before moving back to England and serving in Parliament.

 Canada is not a nation–she is–a colony–a tiny sphere, the satellite of a mighty star, in whose brightness she is lost.
 Canada has no navy, no army, no literature, no brotherhood of science.
 If, then, a Canadian looks for honour in any of these various fields, he must seek it as an Englishman; he must forget and desert his country, before he can be known to fame.
 We must not then wonder if we find every intelligent and ambitious Canadian with a feeling of bitterness in his heart—because of his own inferiority of condition.